Yann39/cyk-grammar-parser/README.md

 done
 ```
 For that we have to :
-- find all possible pairs of two strings of type "A, B, C, D".
+- find all possible pairs of two strings of type `A, B, C, D`.
 - find each of the right terms (separated by commas) that generate a couple.
-- remove all duplicates in a string of type "A, B, C, D" in order not to have several times the same value in a cell of the pyramid.
+- remove all duplicates in a string of type `A, B, C, D` in order not to have several times the same value in a cell of the pyramid.

 ### Tree calculation